stigtsp/jfpg/README.md

 	-There is no forward secrecy (yet).
 A given sender/receiver pair will calculate the same shared symmeric key for all their messages.

+A demo script showing automatic encryption/decryption of files sent to Google drive is provided.
+It requires the gdrive command line tool if you want to try it.